LightningCreations/LCS/publications/LCS6.md

  Additionally, any LCS Review Committee Member may, with cause, request a review of such an LCS Document at any time.
  The review shall be conducted using the same annual review process as described in LCS 2 §2.3.

- LCS Review Committee Members shall be required to refrain from using this process for no reason.
+ LCS Review Committee Members shall be required to refrain from using this process for any reason which is deemed, by policy or by precedent, to have insufficient cause to begin a review.
  A majority vote from the LCS Review Committee may also cancel review as requested.

  For clarity, any special LCS Document revised or published following the publication of this LCS Document,